garv-shah/software-dev/SAT/README.md

 dependencies, so some software was developed to convert between the two, which can be found [here](../AOS2%20Programming/Code/Term%202/Weeks%201%20and%202/quire-to-excel).

 This allowed for the project plan to be developed in the form of the Gantt Charts found in the Project Planning folder.
-Numerous changes had to be made the timeline throughout planning, switching from Waterfall to Agile and such, which can be found in the comparison between [old](U3O2%20SAT/Project%20Plans/SAT%20Gantt%20Chart%20(old).xlsx) and [new](U3O2%20SAT/Project%20Plans/SAT%20Task%20List.xlsx).
+Numerous changes had to be made to the timeline throughout planning, switching from Waterfall to Agile and such, which can be found in the comparison between [old](U3O2%20SAT/Project%20Plans/SAT%20Gantt%20Chart%20(old).xlsx) and [new](U3O2%20SAT/Project%20Plans/SAT%20Gantt%20Chart.xlsx).
 This is documented further in the process.

 - [SAT Task List](U3O2%20SAT/Project%20Plans/SAT%20Task%20List.xlsx)
 - [Project Timeline for PSM](https://quire.io/w/Garv_SAT?view=timeline)